Pungyeon/required/README.md

 Essentially, the only different from our previous logic, is that rather than checking for the specific type, we are instead getting the `interface{}` value contained in our `vtf` variable, using `vtf.Interface()`.
 We then do a type conversion to the `Required` interface, which returns the converted type and a `bool` (which represents whether or not the conversion was possible).
 If the conversion wasn't possible, we can assume that this wasn't a required type.
 However, it the conversion was possible, we can use the `IsValueValid` function, to determine the validity of the contained value.

 This means that we can now delete the `checkRequiredValue` function, as it is now obsolete.
 This also means, that adding other required types is now even easier.
 We don't have to touch this code again, for future implementations.

-> NOTE: With this solution, there is still some crunch when using embedded types.
-In the actual required package, the sql.NullString and equivalent types are used to solve this problem.

 The end goal of this implementation type, is to allow developers to use our package (`required`), to 'tag' struct properties as a required JSON field.
 The structs ending up looking something like the following: